Direct Marketing Database Terms

-Telemarketing – not be confused with telesales, this is a joined-up approach to your marketing, using the phone as an integral part of prospecting and follow-up.
+Telemarketing – not to be confused with telesales.
+This is a joined-up approach to your marketing, using the phone as an integral part of prospecting and follow-up.

 Have we missed anything?

 We have also detailed further information in our marketing abbreviations insights too.
 Is there a subject that you would like to know more about?
 For example, what is data driven marketing?

-We would be happy to help further and maybe even add to our ever growing blog piece.
-If you need any further explanation of help in implementing any of these concepts then please talk to us – at BDP we are here to help.
+We would be happy to help further and maybe even add to our ever-growing blog piece.
+So if you need any further explanation or help in implementing any of these concepts, please talk to us – at BDP, we are here to help.